 Two days ago, I was in a state of despair over the world.
-The corrupt, greedy, misogynistic (white) men in power, the ones who lie, cheat, steal, and bend our American constitution to their will to stay in power . . . these bastards dominating the headlines were breaking my heart so badly I was questioning my emotional capacity to endure.
+The corrupt, greedy, misogynistic men in office, the ones who lie, cheat, steal, and bend our American constitution to their will to hang onto their power . . .
+These bastards dominating the headlines were breaking my heart so badly I was questioning my emotional capacity to endure.
 I cried so hard I worried I might give myself a brain aneurysm.
 But that evening, I arrived at my friend Kathleen’s to dog sit for a week.
 As Kathleen tried to console me, I happened to see she had Glennon Doyle’s new bestselling book, “Untamed,” on her shelf.

 I hadn't read the book, in part because I am reluctant to pledge allegiance to any kind of guru (or clergy of any kind), including writers who have been placed on pedestals as spiritual leaders or healers.
 Even so, I was on Glennon Doyle’s mailing list and stayed on it only because her newsletters were short, mostly news announcements, and so infrequent they didn’t clog my inbox.

 Glennon’s latest email contained a sweet, well-designed, animated video.
 It told the story of a cheetah in a zoo kept in a cage: Tabitha.
 Glennon was disturbed to see how the zookeepers had tried to tame Tabitha, and was certain that, deep inside, Tabitha remembered her “wild,” remembered “she was a goddamn cheetah.”

 The video, which I had seen the day before my episode of The Great Despair, was a story from “Untamed,” and when I got to Kathleen’s and saw the book, I wondered if there was some cosmic intervention going on, that my bat signal had been picked up by the universe and was sending help.
 I began reading it that night.
 And I didn’t put it down until I ran out of pages to turn.